Azure-Samples/Serverless-microservices-reference-architecture/documentation/introduction.md

 - Consumption-based billing that saves them money during off-peak hours
 - The ability to deploy updates to portions of the solution without affecting the application as a whole

 The following sections detail Relecloud's architectural decisions, based on these goals.
-You can also [read more about serverless on Azure](https://aka.ms/serverless-azure), for more information on the serverless components used in this solution, and more.
+You can also [read more about serverless on Azure](https://aka.ms/serverless-azure), for more information on the serverless components used in this solution.

 ## Macro architecture